Factsheet about seasonal influenza

 Disease specific treatment and prophylaxis - antivirals

-- For the best clinical benefit, treatment with antivirals should be given early in the infection, within 48 hours, (the earlier the better).
+There are four antiviral drugs approved by the European Medicines Agency (EMA) available in the EU Member States to treat influenza: oseltamivir, zanamivir, peramivir and baloxavir.
+For the best clinical benefit, treatment with antivirals should be given early in the infection, within 48 hours, (the earlier the better), to reduce the fever and flu-like symptoms.
+Antivirals may also reduce the risk of complications such as ear infections in children, respiratory complications requiring antibiotics, and hospitalisation in adults.
 However, at least one observational study of A(H1N1)pdm09 found improved survival in the severely ill when antiviral treatment was provided within five days of symptom onset (Louie, 2012).

 Resistance to antivirals

-• The early antivirals, adamantane compounds (amantadine and rimantadine), act as M2 inhibitors and are active against influenza A. But, since 2009 the majority of the circulating influenza A viruses are resistant to the adamantane compounds.
+The early antivirals, adamantane compounds (amantadine and rimantadine), act as M2 inhibitors and are active against influenza A. However, since 2009 the majority of the circulating influenza A viruses have been resistant to the adamantane compounds.
 Due to the high resistance (>99%) adamantanes are no longer recommended.

 Personal protective measures

-Apart from vaccination and antiviral treatment the public health management includes personal protective measures:
+Apart from vaccination and antiviral treatment, public health management includes personal protective measures such as those set out below.

-- Regular hand washing with proper drying of the hands.
-Hands should be washed thoroughly with soap and water, and dried.
-For at least 40-60 seconds each time, especially after coughing or sneezing.
+- Regular hand washing and proper drying of the hands.
+Hands should be washed thoroughly with soap and water for at least 40−60 seconds and dried, especially after coughing or sneezing.
 Alcohol-based hand sanitisers reduce the amount of influenza virus on contaminated hands.
 When hand-washing is not possible, alcohol-based hand sanitisers are an option.

 Other measures include:

-- Avoiding close contact with sick people, e.g. by maintaining a distance of at least one meter from someone with symptoms of influenza, and avoiding crowded situations.
+- Avoiding close contact with sick people (e.g. by maintaining a distance of at least one metre from someone with symptoms of influenza, and avoiding crowded situations).
 When distance cannot be maintained, reducing the time of close contact with people who might be ill may be an option.

 - Avoiding touching one’s eyes, nose or mouth.
 Viruses may be spread when a person touches something that is contaminated with the virus and then touches his or her eyes, nose, or mouth.